vdaas/vald/docs/user/get-started.md

 ### Run

-This chapter shows the procedure to run Vald with fashion-mnist dataset.
+This chapter shows how to run Vald with fashion-mnist dataset.

 1. Port Forward